About Penn Violence Prevention

 Jessica Mertz, Director

-Jessica A. Mertz is the Director of Sexual Violence Prevention at the University of Pennsylvania where she helps coordinate the university's efforts to educate students about sexual violence, relationship violence, and stalking.
+Jessica A. Mertz is the Director of Sexual Violence Prevention at the University of Pennsylvania where she helps coordinate the university's efforts to educate students about sexual violence, relationship violence, stalking, and sexual harassment.
 She oversees Penn Violence Prevention, a collaborative program that aims to engage the community in the prevention of interpersonal violence and to ensure students have access to safe and effective resources.
 Jess began at Penn in 2009 as the Violence Prevention Educator and then worked as the Associate Director at the Penn Women's Center, before taking on this newly created position in 2014.
 Previously, she has worked as a community organizer and a empowerment counselor.
 She earned a B.A. in English at St. Joseph's University and master's in women's and gender studies at Rutgers.

 Malik Washington, Associate Director